wkoszek/me/source/blog/2012-05-13-unfriendly_it.md

 - "CRON"
 ---

-Work for a big corporation can be very depressing sometimes.
+Work for a big corporation can be very challenging sometimes.
 This touches me especially when I have to request something, and IT department doesn't agree for providing me this functionality.
 Sometimes things are very simple, sometimes are more complex.

-Sometimes no time is the problem, sometimes "My request is not important enough to dedicate time for it".
-Sometimes I don't know how to push my company further.
-For now I've just set a "15 business days reminder".
-We'll see.

 In this particular case, I tried to provide myself a way to review Perforce commits other person working with me was doing.
 Solution, which we all know to